Roll and Build a Snowman Fun Kindergarten Worksheets

 A completed snowman includes, a hat, two eyes, a nose, scarf, two arms and 2 buttons.

-As children played they had a copy of the ‘Roll and Build a Snowman’ sheet beside them to tell them what piece of the snowman to add depending what they roll.
+As children played they had a copy of the ‘Roll a Snowman’ sheet beside them to tell them what piece of the snowman to add depending what they roll.

 The children were so excited to create their snowman.
 I loved the fact that they were doing math and recognizing the dots as numbers and amounts very quickly as they played.